naelstrof/blender-jiggle-physics/README.md

 ### How do I set a bone to have a 90 degree rotation limit?

 That's the neat part, you don't!
-Instead you can set the Blend value to `0.5`, which will force the final pose to never be more than 90 degrees from the rest pose!
-Though with more effort it should be possible to find an Angle Elasticity and Length Elasticity that will exhibit the desired jiggle.
+If you are having trouble with your bones moving too much with your desired *elasticity*, you can increase *elasticity* to limit the motion and use the *elasticity soften* parameter to soften motion near the target pose

 ### How do I collide with a flat surface?